bevyengine/bevy-website/content/news/2020-08-03-announcing-bevy/index.md

   * Game engines inherently touch a large number of domains (and therefore involve a large number of dependencies)
   * Game engines are "big" ... they require a lot of code
 * **Rust's Design Choices**
-  * Dependencies are statically linked by default, which mean every new dependency adds link times
+  * Dependencies are statically linked by default, which means every new dependency adds link times
   * Rust's default linker is quite slow
   * Cargo makes taking dependencies very easy.
 What appears to be a small, simple crate might actually have a large dependency tree